pact-foundation/pact-js-core/README.md

 ## Windows Issues

-### Enable Long Paths
+### Long Paths

 [Windows has a default path length limit of 260](https://docs.microsoft.com/en-us/windows/desktop/fileio/naming-a-file#maximum-path-length-limitation) causing issues with projects that are nested deep inside several directory and with how npm handles node_modules directory structures.
-To fix this issue, please enable Windows Long Paths in the registry by running `regedit.exe`, find the key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled` and change the value from `0` to `1`, then reboot your computer.
-Pact should now work as it should, if not, please [raise an issue on github](https://github.com/pact-foundation/pact-node/issues).
+We are trying our best to fix this issue from our end, but we aren't wizards that can force the hand of Microsoft.
+If you're having problems, please [raise an issue on github](https://github.com/pact-foundation/pact-node/issues) and we'll see what we can do.

 ## Contributing